nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![ImportActivityDiagram](images/ImportActivityDiagram.png)

-#### Design considerations
+#### Design Considerations

-**Aspect: Filenames and directories accepted**
+**Aspect: What filenames and directories accepted**

-* We currently only accept filenames with no special characters.
+* **Alternative 1 (current choice):** Accept only filenames without special characters and are contained within the same directory.
+This is done by checking the inputted filename ends with .csv and does not contain non-alphanumeric characters.
+    * Pros: This makes storage of the files easy and it is easy to validate the filename.
+    * Cons: Less flexibility in where the user can import their files from.
+It is limited to the same directory.
-* We also do not currently accept additional directory specifications.
-Files are stored in the same directory as `dht.jar`.
+      * We also do not currently accept additional directory specifications and files must be imported from the same directory as `dht.jar`.

-**Future work**
-* Instead of having a single default location, we could accept a directory as part of the input, create it if it does not exist, and save the file there instead.
+* **Alternative 2:** Allows a wider range of filename inputs including subdirectories.
+    * Pros: More flexibility as to where the user can import their files from.
+    * Cons: Harder to implement.
+Refer to planned enhancements.

 ### Export feature